2025–26 Segunda Federación

-The 2025–26 Segunda Federación season will be the fifth for the Segunda Federación, the fourth highest level in the Spanish football league system.
-Ninety teams will participate, divided into five groups of eighteen clubs each based on geographical proximity.
+The 2025–26 Segunda Federación season is the fifth for the Segunda Federación, the fourth highest level in the Spanish football league system.
+Ninety teams participate, divided into five groups of eighteen clubs each based on geographical proximity.
 In each group, the champions are automatically promoted to Primera Federación, and the second to fifth placers will play promotion play-offs.
-The last five teams in each group will be relegated to the Tercera Federación; in addition, the four worst teams classified 13th in their group will play play-offs to define the last two relegation places.
+The last five teams in each group are relegated to the Tercera Federación; in addition, the four worst teams classified 13th in their group play play-offs to define the last two relegation places.

 Overview before the season

-A total of 90 teams will join the league: ten relegated from the 2024–25 Primera Federación, 52 retained from the 2024–25 Segunda Federación and 28 promoted from the 2024–25 Tercera Federación.
+A total of 90 teams joined the league: ten relegated from the 2024–25 Primera Federación, 52 retained from the 2024–25 Segunda Federación and 28 promoted from the 2024–25 Tercera Federación.
 RFEF released the groups on 27 June 2025.

 On 28 June 2025 La Unión Atlético was relocated from La Unión, Murcia to Málaga and renamed Malacitano.
 On 3 July, Lleida was administratively relegated to Tercera Federación due to an € 288,920.94 debt with players and managers.
 Six days later, Atlètic Lleida was confirmed to take their place as the best-placed team amongst the ones which showed interest for the spot (Badalona, L'Hospitalet and Toledo).